 But technology isn’t the only game in town.
 The US is home to world-leading companies in almost every industry there is, from media and film, through to manufacturing and transportation.

 Investing in the US could be a good way to diversify an investment portfolio.
 Investors should be mindful that US funds come in different guises.
 Many funds investing in the US aim to grow your original investment, rather than pay any income.
-Some focus on the largest companies in the market, usually within the S&P 500 Index.
+Some focus on the largest companies in the market, usually those within the S&P 500 Index.
 Others look for opportunities amongst small and medium-sized companies, which may offer greater growth potential, but are higher risk.

-The US is home to many global businesses that dominate their field and accounts for almost half the global stock market.
+The US is home to many global businesses that dominate their field.
+It accounts for over half the global stock market.

 We think most diversified portfolios should have some exposure to the US market.
 But it's one of the most heavily researched in the world.
 Share prices are quick to react to new information.
 This makes it more difficult for active fund managers to gain an edge or find opportunities that might be overlooked by other investors.
 We think a low-cost, passively managed fund could therefore be considered for exposure to larger US companies.